Anthonyg5005/Anthonyg5005/README.md

 ## Welcome to my GitHub profile!
-I am Anthony Guijarro and I'm learning how to work with technology like machine learning and AI, specifically generative NLP/language models.
+I am Anthony Guijarro and I have an interest in conversational language models and NLP in general.

 ### About me
-I'm currently *trying* to learn how to use the tools I have when I have the time.\
 I love cats 🐾

 ### What I like to do
-I like messing around with virutal reality technology.
+I like messing around with virtual reality technology.
 Some of my favorite VR games are [Boneworks][slz], [Bonelab][slz], [Beat Saber][bs], and [VRChat].\
 I play many other games too, you can find me on [Steam] and [Discord].\
 Modded Minecraft is also pretty fun.